arcalot/arcalot.github.io/docs/arcaflow/contributing/index.md

 ## Principles

-While we don't deal in absolutes (only a sith would do that) we hold ourselves to a few key principles.
+While we don't deal in absolutes (only a Sith would do that) we hold ourselves to a few key principles.
 There are plenty of things where we could do better in these areas, so if you find something, please open an issue.
 It's important!

 ### The principle of the least surprise